CVE-2026-7551: CWE-78 Improper Neutralization of Special Elements used in an OS Command ('OS Command Injection') in HKUDS OpenHarness

 Technical Analysis

 HKUDS OpenHarness contains an OS command injection vulnerability (CWE-78) in the /bridge slash command interface.
-Remote attackers accepted by configuration can invoke the /bridge spawn command with attacker-controlled command text, which is forwarded to the bridge session manager and executed through a shared shell subprocess helper.
-This allows spawning shell sessions as the OpenHarness process user, potentially exposing sensitive local resources and data.
-The vulnerability has a CVSS 4.0 score of 8.7, indicating high severity.
-No patch or official remediation level has been provided as of the publication date.
+Remote attackers accepted by configuration can invoke the /bridge spawn command with attacker-controlled command text.
+This text is executed by the bridge session manager through a shared shell subprocess helper, allowing arbitrary command execution with the privileges of the OpenHarness process user.
+This vulnerability enables attackers to spawn shell sessions, potentially accessing sensitive local data and repository contents.
+The CVSS 4.0 score is 8.7 (high severity), reflecting network attack vector, low attack complexity, no privileges required, no user interaction, and high impact on confidentiality, integrity, and availability.
+No patch or official remediation level has been published, and the product is not a cloud service.

 Potential Impact